 There is the risk that the price earned for minerals will fall to a point where it becomes uneconomic to extract them from the ground.
 The prices of these commodities are affected by a number of factors beyond Edenville's control The principal commodities in Edenville's portfolio are uranium and coal.
-During 2011 the price of uranium dropped 11% over the year starting April 2011, post Fukushima.
-Over the past 6 months the price has stabilised.
-The price of coal has also fallen 14% (Australian Thermal Coal) over the past year starting April 2011.
+During 2012 the price of uranium dropped 18% over the year starting January 2012.
+The price of coal has also fallen 20% (Australian Thermal Coal) over the year starting January 2012.
+Subsequent to the year end the price of both commodities has increased.
 The impact of the price of uranium and coal on the economics of Edenville project is kept under close review.